- Need: To reduce rural Oklahoma patients' risks for heart disease and stroke.

 - Cholesterol management

-To be referred to the Heartland OK program, patients must meet the following criteria:
+To be referred to the Heartland OK program, patients had

 - 18-85 years old

 hypertension medications but condition is still

 A coordinated care team and healthcare providers in each

 - Applied ABCS of Heart Health to achieve maximum

 - Tracked patients' blood pressure readings